How to become a transplant nurse: requirements, ABTC certification, and career path

 Reviewed for clinical accuracy · Methodology: NIH, NCBI, AANP guidelines

-Transplant nurses care for patients before, during, and after solid organ transplantation — kidney, liver, heart, lung, and pancreas.
+Transplant nurses care for patients before, during, and after solid organ transplantation – kidney, liver, heart, lung, and pancreas.
 To become one, you need a registered nurse license (ADN minimum, BSN strongly preferred), 1–2 years of ICU or surgical nursing experience, and then a position on a transplant unit or in a transplant coordinator role.
-Certification through NATCO (the CTCTC credential) typically comes after 1–2 years in the specialty.
+Specialty certification comes from the American Board for Transplant Certification (ABTC), which issues the CCTN credential for bedside transplant nurses and the CCTC credential for clinical transplant coordinators, typically after 1–2 years in the specialty.

 Transplant nursing is a high-acuity, relationship-intensive specialty.
 Patients may wait years for an organ and depend on their transplant team for life.
 The work spans two distinct career paths: bedside transplant RN (inpatient unit, perioperative care) and transplant coordinator (case management, donor coordination, outpatient follow-up).